KylerWilkins/SpeechToText/README.md

 }
 ```

-See Stand Alone Demo for a example of the library
+See the demos for a live example of the library